gsbDBI/torch-choice/paper_replication_materials/README.md

 These experiments are designed to stress test the performance of `torch-choice` under different scales of the dataset and model.
 They could take several hours to run, depending on the computing environment.
 You can modify the `NUM_SEEDS` variable in the script to reduce the number of random seeds (we are using 5) to speed up the process.

+We were running these benchmarks on a Linux machine with 16 CPU cores Intel Xeon processor and 128GiB of memory, with a single RTX3090 (24G) GPU.

 ```bash
 # make a directory to store the results, we will use this directory to store the results of the benchmarks, there should already be a directory called `results` in the replication material.
 If not, please create one.
 # mkdir results